5eqn/elaboration-scala/README.md

 - I forgot to make sure name of inserted variable doesn't collide with existing ones
 - I forgot to recurse insert function
 - When implementing spine comparison, I mistakenly use foldRight
+- When inferring type of function application, when the function's type is meta, I forgot to attempt to unify it with `?0 -> ?1`
+    - However, no tests will fail without this

 Here are some of my unclear points: